open-metadata/OpenMetadata/openmetadata-docs/content/v1.5.x/how-to-guides/data-governance/classification/auto.md

 OpenMetadata identifies PII data and auto tags or suggests the tags.
 The data profiler automatically tags the PII-Sensitive data.
 The addition of tags about PII data helps consumers and governance teams identify data that needs to be treated carefully.

-In the example below, the columns ‘user_name’ and ‘social security number’ are auto-tagged as PII-sensitive.
+In the example below, the columns ‘last_name’ and ‘social security number’ are auto-tagged as PII-sensitive.
 This works using NLP as part of the profiler during ingestion.

 {% image
 src="/images/v1.5/how-to-guides/governance/auto1.png"